tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 dependencies and/or export APIs.
 A module with only an `import` statement and no `export` statement is valid.
 However, it is our recommendation that modules are explicit with `export`.
-Modules that do not export anything should specify an `export {}` to make their intentions clear and avoid accidentally changing goals while removing `import` statements.
+Modules that do not export anything should specify an `export {}` to make their intentions clear and avoid accidental parse errors while removing `import` statements.

 ### Script Example